A live, interactive online workshop that looks at how white people can work for racial justice by:

 Race and racism are social conditions about which you can acquire knowledge and understanding.
 We all live in a racially structured society.
 But lived experience is, at best, a poor teacher here.
 What’s better?
 Learning at the direction of people who have studied race and racism, and who have taken action against it.

-This introductory workshop offers information and content of value to white people who are new to entering into racial justice work.
-It is also helpful for all people who have some experience working against racism, but who have not considered how white people face unique challenges in racial justice work.
+This introductory workshop offers information and content of value to white people who are new to racial justice work.
+It is also helpful for all people with experience working against racism, but who have not considered unique challenges white people face in racial justice work.
 And it will help you understand how to support other white people working against racism.

-The workshop is conducted by skilled facilitators, each who have personal experience working in cross-racial alliances.
+The workshop is conducted by a cross-racial team of skilled trainers, each with personal experience working in cross-racial alliances.
 For the new learner, it is a place where you can ask questions and make mistakes.

 The workshop is Part 1 of a 2-part series.
 It is intended to give you some direction on how to move ahead, rather than floundering, wallowing in guilt, or retreating back into a world of denial.